mosaicdao/rust-mosaic/README.md

-# mosaic
+# rust-mosaic

-Heterogeneous composition of consensus engines to build a grid of computational cores
+Rust mosaic is a rust implementation of a mosaic node.